pikvm/pikvm/pages/api.md

 - `wait` Boolean.
 Says if call should return immediately or just after finishing operation.

 ## Get Prometheus metrics: `/api/export/prometheus/metrics`
 On `GET` it will return the exported Prometheus metrics.
+Also see [here](prometheus.md) for details.

 ```
 $ curl -k -u admin:admin https://<pikvm-ip>/api/export/prometheus/metrics